savitaashture/break-the-ice-with-python/README.md

-# Break The Ice With Python
+# Break The Ice With Python de

 ### A journey of 100+ simple yet interesting problems which are explained, solved, discussed in different pythonic ways